Indonesia’s AF Expresses Continued Interest in SU-35s

 Contracts & Key Events

-Jan 7/14: Indonesia.
+Jan 7/14: Competition.
 Indonesia wants to replace its 11 remaining F-5E/F Tiger II light fighters with 16 modern aircraft.
 Defense Minister Purnomo Yusgiantoro confirmed that they “have received proposals from several jet fighter manufacturers,” and are evaluating them.
 Indonesian Military Commander General Moeldoko added that the TNI-AU has studied the SU-35, F-16, F-15, and JAS-39 Gripen.

 Moeldoko wants the requisition plan included in Indonesia’s Strategic Plan II for the 2015 – 2020, but the air force’s choice will also depend on available funds.
 The F-15 is significantly more expensive than other options, and if the air force wants 16 fighters, the state of Indonesia’s economy will influence what they can buy.